Shadow Work for Beginners: A Gentle 30-Day Plan

 But shadow work is not about forcing yourself into painful memories or judging the parts of you that feel messy, emotional, or imperfect.

 Instead, shadow work for beginners is a gentle process of learning to meet yourself with honesty, compassion, and curiosity.
+Most beginners assume shadow work starts by digging into the past.
+In reality, it usually starts by paying attention to what is happening in the present.

 You may begin to notice patterns in your reactions.
 Certain situations might trigger strong emotions.
 Old beliefs about yourself may quietly shape your choices.
 Shadow work invites us to slowly bring awareness to these hidden layers so they no longer control our lives from the background.